-Date: Ref Con nplaint taken by:
+Date: Ref Complaint taken by:

-Parent: Ph one/Letter/Email
+Parent:

-1 11

-Nature of
+Nature of Complaint:

-Complaint:

 Class:

-Informal Stage
+Informal stage / Stage 1 Action required:

+Action completed: Stage 2

 Action required:

 Action completed:

-Stage 1

-Action required:

-Action completed:

-Stage 2

-Action required:

-Action completed:

-Date: Resolved Inform nally / Stage 1/ Stage 2
+Date: Resolved Inform ally / Stage 1/ Stage 2

 Stage 3

-Stage 3 requested by Parent Date Addressed t 0:

-□ Investigative notes attached for escalati
+Stage 3 requested by Parent Date Addressed to: Investigative notes attached for escalation

 Action required:

 Action completed:

 EYFS/Reported to Ofsted:

 cc Mr Andy Reeves, Headteacher / Chair of Trustees

-With effect from 1 October 2015, schools are required b and Information) Regulations 2015 ('the ADR Regulati with the name and address of a certified alternative di are not required to include information about ADR in th there are however no named school specific ADR entiti ons') to provic spute resoluti 1e complaints le parents at conc on ('ADR') entity clusion of the final stage of should both parties wish nd while we are prepare of the Complaints Procedure h to engage in ADR.
-Schools
+With effect from 1 October 2015, schools are required by The Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015 ('the ADR Regulations') to provide parents at conclusion of the final stage of the Complaints Procedure with the name and address of a certified alternative dispute resolution ('ADR') entity should both parties wish to engage in ADR.
+Schools are not required to include information about ADR in the complaints procedure itself and while we are prepared to cooperate with the ADR, there are however no named school specific ADR entities.
+Produced by E M Taylor, Bursar